 Profitable traders engage and network with other profitable traders in a Thinktank.
 Unprofitable traders rely on untrusted sources like Stocktwits and CNBC for their trade ideas and news sources.
 Being in a group of likeminded individuals who you can trust is an extremely valuable tool to have and use as a profitable trader.
 Too many times I have heard of people going in on a trade idea that they saw on Stocktwits only to have it go sour.
 This would also be considered poor due diligence.

-That wraps up the top 5 worse and most common bad trading habits to exhibit.
+That wraps up the top 5 most common bad trading habits to exhibit.
 How did you rank?
 Do you occassionaly have some of the behaviors that were mentioned?
 It is important to be conscious of where your bad habits are, and nip them in bud.